 The data were later revisited by Schiel, Christopher Faulkner, and I. This was effectively an entirely new approach to data collection that involved using lessons learned from the FPA project to revisit the original countries and years investigated, and expanding coverage to 1950-2018.
 This new dataset was published in Conflict Management and Peace Science (pre-print ungated version).
-The CMPS data are available as MIA 2 below.
+The CMPS version of the data are available as MIA 2 below.

 MIA 1 (1990-2011)